Hypercubers/hypercubing.xyz/docs/leaderboards/rules.md

 - Log files are required for submission.
 - Video evidence is not required.
 - Collaboration is allowed; each collaborator must be given the option to be credited for the solve, and should be credited if their contributions were significant.

-### Computer-assisted fewest-moves solving rules
+- Moves are counted using [STM][stm].

-- Fewest-moves solving rules apply, except that using software to compute a partial or full solution is allowed.
+- Use of computer software to generate a partial or full solution is allowed, but must be noted in the submission.

 ## Principles when writing new speedsolving software